TimeForANinja/pacserver/README.md

 ## Setup
 The setup of this App is pretty straight forward.
-After downloading the executable you only require the following three parameters:
+After downloading the executable, you only require the following three parameters:

 ### Config
 The application expects a `./config.yml` in the cwd.
-The supported fields for that yaml are:
+The supported fields for that YAML are:

 | Field         | Type   | Description                                                     |
 |---------------|--------|-----------------------------------------------------------------|